joxn/rustup-find/README.md

 rustup-find
 ===========

-A rust binary that automatically finds the latest version of Rust that has all the currently installed components.
+A Rust binary that automatically finds the latest version of Rust that has all the currently installed components.

 ## Usage